-It is an encoder only method, and encoder can select between 8 and 16 states, encoder selects 16 states for the last 50 coefficients in each transform unit in the signalled order.
+It is an encoder only method, and encoder can select between 8 and 16 states, encoder selects 16 states for the last 50 coefficients in each transform unit in the signalling order.
 To reduce the encoder complexity further, one single state out of 8 extra states is updated.
 The updated state is the one with the smallest RD cost among extra states.

 Test 4.4 Multiple transform set selection for intra LFNST/NSPT